Table of Contents

 Ans: The 3 important types of oral communication are interpersonal communication, public communication, and mass communication.
 The term interpersonal is used when several people communicate among themselves, public communication is when an individual addresses a group of people, and mass communication refers to information being sent out to a mass of receivers from one source.

 Q2.
-What are the disadvantages of oral presentation??
+What are the disadvantages of oral presentation?

 Ans: The disadvantages of oral presentations include the lack of a permanent record, the potential for misinterpretation or confusion due to unclear messaging, subjective interpretation, and limited audience reach.
 Unlike written communication, oral presentations are not recorded for future reference, which can make it difficult to recall important details or decisions that were made during the presentation.